lundha/lundha.github.io/_posts/2017-10-24-Sensors-for-Smart-Cities.md

 <img src="/images/asphalt.jpg" width="300" height="240">

-A look into the typical values of [thermal conductivity](https://en.wikipedia.org/wiki/Thermal_conductivity) reveals why concrete and asphalt are serious contributors, this being amplified by the dense spatial presence of roads and rooftops.
+A look into the typical values of [thermal conductivity](https://en.wikipedia.org/wiki/Thermal_conductivity) quantifies the extent to which concrete and asphalt are serious contributors, their contribution being amplified by the dense spatial presence of roads and rooftops.

 <table class="tg">
   <tr>